-David S. Reynolds, who joined the Graduate Center in 2006, is the author or editor of sixteen books, most recently Lincoln's Selected Writings (2014) and Mightier Than the Sword: Uncle Tom’s Cabin and the Battle for America (2012).
-Others are Walt Whitman’s America; John Brown, Abolitionist; Waking Giant: America in the Age of Jackson; and Beneath the American Renaissance.
-He is the winner of the Bancroft Prize, the Christian Gauss Award, the Ambassador Book Award, and the Gustavus Myers Outstanding Book Award, and was a finalist for the National Book Critics Circle Award.
-He has been interviewed some eighty times on radio and TV, on shows including NPR’s Fresh Air, Weekend Edition, and The Diane Rehm Show, ABC’s The John Batchelor Show, and C-SPAN’s After Words, Brian Lamb’s Book Notes, and Book TV.
-He is a regular contributor to The New York Times Book Review and is included in Who’s Who in America, Who’s Who in American Education, and Who’s Who in the World.
+David S. Reynolds is the author or editor of sixteen books, most recently Abe: Abraham Lincoln in His Times (2020), which was selected as one of the Top Ten Books of the Year of the Wall Street Journal and among the best books of the year of the Washington Post, the Christian Science Monitor, and Kirkus Reviews.
+His previous books include Lincoln's Selected Writings, Mightier Than the Sword: Uncle Tom’s Cabin and the Battle for America, Walt Whitman’s America; John Brown, Abolitionist; Waking Giant: America in the Age of Jackson; and Beneath the American Renaissance.
+Three of his books have been listed among the New York Times’s “Notable Books of the Year,” and one has been chosen among the New Yorker’s “Favorite Books of the Year.”
+He has been interviewed more than 100 times on radio and TV, on shows including NPR’s Morning Edition, Fresh Air, Weekend Edition, and The Diane Rehm Show, ABC’s The John Batchelor Show, and C-SPAN’s After Words, Brian Lamb’s Book Notes, and Book TV.
+He is a regular contributor to The New York Times Book Review, the New York Review of Books, and the Wall Street Journal, and is included in Who’s Who in America, Who’s Who in American Education, and Who’s Who in the World.